-Freelancers and other self-employed taxpayers have several tax planning strategies available to them, but this means they typically have some decisions to make before the year ends.
-The following strategies can help mitigate the cost of certain taxes and optimize your tax situation between the current and future years.
-They fall into four basic categories: accelerating or deferring income, and accelerating or deferring deductions.
+Freelancers and other self-employed taxpayers have several strategies available to them to help mitigate the cost of some taxes and to optimize their tax situations between current and future years.

 These four tactics revolve around the proper timing of paid income and the use of deductions for tax-related purposes.